relari-ai/continuous-eval/docs/src/content/docs/getting-started/Introduction.md

 ---
-title: Getting started
+title: Introduction
 description: Overview
 ---

+**To Improve after drafting Bookface Post**

-## Introduction
+## What is continuous-eval?

-`continuous-eval` is a package created for the scientific and practical evaluation of LLM application pipelines.
+`continuous-eval` is an open-source package created for the scientific and practical evaluation of LLM application pipelines.
 Currently, it focuses on retrieval-augmented generation (RAG) pipelines.

 ## Why run evaluation?